Calvinfr96/data-structures-and-algorithms/Data_Structures/graph_traversal.md

         - If any of those values have not been visited, call the helper method on them.
     - Invoke the helper method with the starting vertex.
     - Return the ‘results’ array.
+## Depth-First Graph Traversal: Iterative
+- The iterative solution to depth-first graph traversal is like the recursive solution.
+In the recursive solution, the Call Stack was used to progress through the neighbors of each visited node.
+When a node was visited, it was added to the call stack, its neighbors were added to the Call Stack with recursion, and it was only removed once all of its neighbors were visited.
+In the iterative solution, a stack is implemented with an array and used to manage which vertices should be visited.
+- The iterative solution begins with pushing the starting vertex onto the stack.
+While the stack is not empty, we pop a vertex off the stack, visit the vertex (add it to the visited array), and label the vertex as discovered.
+For each vertex’s neighbor, we push it onto the stack and the loop starts over again.
+- Pseudocode:
+    - The function should accept a starting node.
+    - Create a stack, using a list or array, to track vertices during the traversal.
+    - Create list (array) to store the result of the traversal.
+    - Create an object to store visited vertices.
+    - Add the starting vertex to the stack and mark it as visited.
+    - While the stack is not empty:
+        - Pop a vertex off the stack.
+        - Add the popped-off vertex to the results array,
+        - If the vertex hasn't been visited: mark it as visited array and push its neighbors onto the stack.
+- Although the order of the traversal is different in the iterative approach (ACEFDB iterative vs. ABDECF recursive), it is still depth-first.
+    - The difference in order comes from the difference between the Call Stack in the recursive approach and the stack implemented in the iterative approach.
+    - Vertices aren’t popped off the Call Stack until the base case is reached in the recursive approach.
+    - In the iterative approach, vertices are popped off the stack during each iteration of the loop.